-Not only do you need a weight bench, you want a quality, reliable bench.
-A bench not only has to support your weight, but also the additional weight of what you’re lifting.
-As you get stronger, the weight it needs to safely support goes up.
-You need a bench that can handle your gains; it needs to be strong and stable under any load.
+You don’t just want any bench, you want a high-quality bench.
+Remember that a bench not only has to support your weight, but also the weight of whatever you are lifting.
+As you get stronger, the load that the bench needs to safely support goes up.
+You need a bench that can handle your gains; a strong and durable bench that will remain stable under any load.

-Safety isn’t the only reason to buy a nice weight bench.
-Comfort is just as important.
-Anyone who has ever purchased a budget desk chair should know how uncomfortable cheap padding is after very little use.
-When you have 200+ pounds pushing your back and ass into a bench, do you want to be on a $50 bench with ½” of dime-store padding, or a well constructed, 2-3″ thick pad of high density foam?
+Safety is not the only reason to buy a high quality bench, comfort is worth considering as well.
+If you’ve ever purchased a cheap, economy desk chair you know how uncomfortable cheap padding can be even after light usage.
+When you have 200+ pounds pushing your back into a foam covered piece of plywood, do you want to be on a $50 bench with ½” of dime-store padding, or a well-constructed, 2-3″ thick pad of high density foam?

 Rogue Flat Utility Bench 2.0

-Manufactured by Rogue Fitness in Columbus, Ohio, the recently updated Flat Utility Bench 2.0 is available in black, black, or black.
-The single piece steel frame is built with strong 11-gauge, 2″x3″ steel and this bench has a weight capacity of over 1000-lbs.
-The pass-through legs are angled slightly outwards to improve stability – and it does improve stability), and he pad is high-density, firm Neoprene.
-The Rogue Utility Bench weighs in at 40 pounds, it’s 18″ high, and has a footprint of 47″ x 14″.
+Manufactured by Rogue Fitness in Columbus, Ohio, the Flat Utility Bench 2.0 is available in black, black, or black.
+The single-piece frame is built with very strong 11-gauge, 2″x3″ steel; giving the 2.0 a weight capacity of over 1000-lbs.
+The pass-through legs are angled slightly outwards to improve stability (and it does improve stability), and he pad is high-density, firm Neoprene.
+The Rogue Utility Bench weighs in at 40 pounds, is 18″ high, and has a footprint of 47″long x 14″ wide.

-I own this bench, and one of my favorite things about this bench is that the cushion is a full 12″ wide.
-Sure, that’s supposed to be the norm, but so many other mid-range benches out there now have gone with narrower 10″ cushions to save a few bucks, and that’s just not how it should be.
+I own this bench, and one of my favorite things about this bench is that the pad is a full 12″ wide.
+12″ is supposed to be the norm but too many other mid-range (and even commercial) benches are going with narrower 10″ pads; presumably to lower manufacturing costs.
+That is just not how it should be.
 10″ is just too damn narrow.

-Along with all of the improvements that came with the 2.0, Rogue still managed to knock a few bucks off the price.
-The Rogue Flat Utility Bench sells for $175 and comes completely assembled (and it ships UPS still).
+The Rogue Flat Utility Bench 2.0 sells for $179 and ships completely assembled via UPS.
 It has a solid 5-star rating based on over 100 reviews and it should be near the top of your list if you are looking for a basic flat bench that will last two lifetimes.
 This bench is all pros and no cons.

 CFF Flat Utility Bench

-The CFF Flat Utility Bench has an 11-gauge box-steel frame – the base is 2″x2″ steel and the frame itself is 2″x3″.
-The bench has a total load capacity of about 700-pounds which is fine for most people, but stronger bench pressers will want to look for something with a 1000+ pound capacity.
-The height is good at 18″, and the pad width is good at 11″, but the length of the pad runs small at only 43″ (versus the normal 47-48″.)
+The CFF Flat Utility Bench has an 12-gauge box-steel frame – the base is 2″x2″ steel and the frame itself is 2″x3″.
+The bench has a total load capacity of about 700-pounds which is fine for most people, but stronger-than-average lifters will probably want to find a product with a higher max capacity.
+The height is great at 18″, the pad width is tolerable at 11″, but the length runs super short at only 43″ (versus the normal 47-48″.)
 Reviewers say the foam padding leaves a lot to be desired, which is a bummer.

 Legend 3100 Utility Bench

-Legend Fitness makes commercial-grade gym equipment, and all Legend equipment is made to order – that means there is a lead time.
-The upside to the wait is that your bench will be any color you want.
+Legend Fitness makes commercial-grade equipment, and all Legend equipment is made to order; which means there is a lead time.
+Waiting sucks, but the upside is that your bench will be any color you want.
 There are 16 frame color choices, and about 90 upholstery color choices.
 If you’re really hardcore, you can have logos embroidered on the cushions of your Legend Fitness gear.

 The 3100 Utility Bench is 19″ high, 45″ long, and weighs about 56 lbs.
-It uses thick, high density foam in the cushion and it is very comfortable (I know!).
+It uses high density foam in the cushion and it is very comfortable (I know!).
 I think default width is 10″, but 12″ is an optional upgrade.
 In my experience, the best price on Legend gear is by buying direct from Legend.
 This bench will run you about $349 before freight (and it will be freight – as in LTL).

 Adjustable Incline Benches